NxPKG/khulnasoft-docs/content/analytics/analytics-engine/worker-querying.md

 In order that your Worker can authenticate with the API you will need your account ID and an API token.

-* Your 32 character account ID can be obtained from the Cloudflare dashboard.
+* Your 32 character account ID can be obtained from the Khulnasoft dashboard.
 * An API token can also be generated in the dashboard.
 Refer to the [SQL API docs](/analytics/analytics-engine/sql-api/#authentication) for more information on this.

 We recommend storing the account ID as an environment variable and the API token as a secret in your worker.
 This can be done through the dashboard or through Wrangler.
 Refer to the [Workers documentation](/workers/configuration/environment-variables/) for more details on this.